Fields of Study: Humanities

 To successfully complete this program:

-- Take two courses for a total of 12 quarter/8 semester UC units.
+- Take a full-time course of study: Four courses for a total of 20 quarter/13.2 semester UC units.

 Catalogs and Resources

 You will earn direct UC credit and grades for all coursework.
-Grades are usually available in early September.
+Grades for the fall semester are typically available in February.